A very large part of the information contained in this blog is translated from the French.

 The TNL was called upon to undertake a very important role in the national war effort and in supplying the region.
 As Nice was in a border zone, the arrangements for making tramways available to the military authority “in the event of a mobilisation, alert or unexpected attack” were established on 14 January 1910 by an agreement between the authorities in Nice, the TNL and the EELM company which was in charge of ensuring the electricity supply to the network.

-From the day of the mobilisation, all the rolling stock assigned to the transport of goods (i.e. twelve tractors and one hundred and forty wagons) was made available to military.
+From the date of the mobilisation, all the rolling stock assigned to the transport of goods (i.e. twelve tractors and one hundred and forty wagons) was made available to military.
 Within three days.
 2110m of tracks were laid to connect the military establishments in the Riquier, St. Roch and Bon-Voyage districts, east of Nice, to the tramway network, to barracks, handling yards, subsistence shops and forage yards.
-An animal park was set up at the Var racecourse in St. Augustin, and a military training camp was created in the St. Véran district at the exit of Cagnes.
+Stables were set up at the Var racecourse in St. Augustin, and a military training camp was created in the St. Véran district at the exit of Cagnes.

-The tramways transported to these parks and warehouses nearly a thousand tons of food, military equipment and materials, ammunition and medicines, horses, mules, straw and fodder.
+The tramways transported nearly a thousand tons of food, military equipment and materials, ammunition and medicines, horses, mules, straw and fodder.
 Some of the supplies were unloaded at the port, often from the colonies.
-Other supplies arrived in Nice by the PLM, whose wagons transferred over a street connection in Falicon towards a transhipment platform in La Gare du Sud where a company of territorials, relieved every three hours, ensured day and night the transhipment onto the wagons of the TNL.
+Other supplies arrived in Nice by the PLM, whose wagons were transferred along a street connection to a transhipment platform in La Gare du Sud where a company of territorials, relieved every three hours, ensured day and night the transhipment onto the wagons of the TNL.

 The tramway workshop at boulevard Sainte-Agathe was one of the best industrial establishments of the city of Nice, and the military authorities took it over in January 1915 and conferred on the TNL the responsibilty for machining 75 mm shell blanks and training some 30 small businesses in the region to do this type of work.
 Manufacturing subsequently extended to 120 mm shells and small bombs.
 These small bombs were intended to be dropped by hand from aeroplanes.
 The raw materials were transported by railway from the Toulon arsenal to Nice, and the finished items were transferred in the opposite direction.
 Congestion on the PLM coastal line eventually led to these exchanges being undertaken by sea.

 The year 1917 saw tramway traffic increase in several areas.
-On 26 March 1917, after connecting the TNL and CTC tracks which until then had only crossed each other on the Place Jean-Macé in Antibes, a coal train was put into operation daily from the port of Nice to the gas plant of Cannes, located near Mandelieu.
-Since this service was entirely satisfactory and the PLM Marseille-Ventimiglia line was almost exclusively reserved for military transport to Italy, the tramway provided from 17 November 1917 an additional service.
-It transported cement from Contes to Mandelieu for the construction of the new military camp at Fréjus.
-When the cement arrived at the end of the Cannes network, cement was transshipped by trucks to a destination beyond the Esterel.
+On 26th March 1917, a daily coal train was put into operation from the port of Nice to the gas plant of Cannes, located near Mandelieu.
+From 17th November 1917 an additional service transporting cement from Contes to Mandelieu for the construction of the new military camp at Fréjus was commissioned.
+When the cement arrived at the end of the Cannes network, cement was transshipped by trucks.

 Transport of the wounded.